Search for your perfect puppy

 We use a robust filtering process to eliminate any puppy mills.

 View all locations

-The first and perhaps most important step of bringing home a Bernedoodle puppy is finding a reputable and reliable Bernedoodle breeder.
-Below are some steps to follow when finding the right breeder:
+The first step to finding a healthy and well-tempered Samoyed puppy is identifying a responsible breeder.
+Below are some steps to help you find the right breeder: